Warlords of Atlantis: Plot

 When the statue is hoisted up to Texas Rose, deckhands Grogan, Fenn and Jacko hatch a scheme to take the gold.
 Grogan cuts the line to the diving bell, trapping Greg and Charles at the bottom of the sea, and another of the mutineers shoots the Professor in the back.
 Suddenly a gigantic octopus known as the Sentinel, sent by the inhabitants of Atlantis, attacks.
-The ship's four crewman are captured by the Sentinel, along with Greg and Charles in the diving bell.
+The ship's four crewmen are captured by the Sentinel, along with Greg and Charles in the diving bell.
 Only Sandy, the ship's cabin boy, and the Professor are left on Texas Rose.

 The castaways are taken to a cavern beneath the ocean floor.
 They are greeted by Atmir, of the Atlantean ruling class, and the spear-wielding Guardians.
 Atmir promises to take them to safety, telling them en route that Atlantis has seven different cities, the first two of which have been sent down to the ocean, while a third one is now deserted and empty.
 Atmir takes the surface-dwellers through a prehistoric swamp inhabited by a millipede-like monster called the Mogdaan, before reaching the city of Vaar.
 There, five of the men are thrown into a dungeon, while Charles is taken to Chinqua, the royal city.
 As a scientist, Charles is deemed intelligent enough to be granted an audience with King Atraxon and Queen Atsil.
 They wish to make Charles one of them, and explain how they originally came from Mars and are using their mind powers to shape human history.